 Leave out plenty of interactive toys, scratching posts, and puzzle feeders for your cat.
 It’s also a good idea to enrich their environment with cat trees and perches positioned so that they can pass the hours by bird-watching.

 2. Creature Comforts

 Before you leave, fill your cat’s food dish, refresh his water, and clean out their litter box.
 These little things will make your cat more comfortable and content to be alone for a longer period.

 3. Hire a Cat-Sitter

 You can break up your cat’s day by asking someone you trust to drop-in and check on her.
 Hiring a professional cat-sitter is always an option.
 Your sitter can refresh food and water bowls, scoop out kitty litter, and interact with your cat.

 4. Stick to a Routine

-.
-Since altering your cat’s routine can confuse and scare her, try to keep your schedule as predictable as possible.
-If you’re constantly coming and going at different intervals throughout the day, your cat might worry about the uncertainty of your return.
+Since altering your cat’s routine can confuse and scare them, try to keep your schedule as predictable as possible.
+If you’re constantly coming and going at different intervals throughout the day or have an active travel schedule, your cat might worry about the uncertainty of your return.

 Cats are certainly a mystery.
 We can’t get inside their adorable feline heads, and we’ll never know exactly how they experience the world.
 But in the end, that’s one of the things we love about them.